Sammy and Me: Production

 "Sammy and Me" was produced as part of the series' fourth season and was intended to air during a Nickelodeon-"commissioned" fifth season.
 Stephen DeStefano produced the storyboards alongside director Bill Wray.
 Animation was provided by Mr. Big Cartoons.
 Actor Tommy Davidson was hired to voice Sammy Mantis because of his convincing impression of Sammy Davis Jr., of which Sammy Mantis is a caricature of.

 It was planned to air alongside "Big Flakes" on November 18, 1995. but the episode's graphic violence, most notably the scene where Stimpy gouges his eye out to replace it with a glass eye, caused it to be banned from initially airing on the network.
 Wray regretted adding it and requested the scenes be removed for it to air, but executive producer Vanessa Coffey refused to preserve the episode's integrity, despite being the one barring it from airing.
+As a result, "Pen Pals" would take over its spot to air alongside "Big Flakes".

-The episode eventually aired on MTV on October 20, 1996 alongside "The Last Temptation", an episode directed by showrunner Bob Camp that was banned for its religious overtones and on which Wray also worked on backgrounds.
+The episode eventually aired on MTV on October 20, 1996, alongside "The Last Temptation", an episode directed by showrunner Bob Camp that was banned for its religious overtones and on which Wray also worked on backgrounds.